Reporter's Privilege Compendium

 Again, if the appellant needs to be heard on an expedited basis, there are procedures, including personal service on the issuer of the subpoena, which can get the application for stay and the motion for leave to appeal before a panel of the court of appeals immediately.
 MCR 7.105(F).

 Michigan courts have recognized the need for speedy action in certain appellate situations.
 See Gillis v.
 Bd. of State Canvassers, 453 Mich.
 881, 554 N.W.2d 9 (Table) (1996) (providing immediate consideration and leave to appeal as amicus curiae).
-In the subpoena setting, the court has acted promptly.
+In the subpoena setting, the courts have acted promptly.
 See GE Money Bank v.
 Haddad, 492 Mich.
-857, 817 N.W.2d 109 (2012) (granting immediate consideration of a motion to quash a subpoena).
+857, 817 N.W.2d 109 (2012) (granting immediate consideration of a motion to quash a subpoena); see also Micheli v Michigan Auto.
+Ins.
+Placement Facility, 340 Mich.
+App.
+360, 989 N.W.2d 451 (2022) (granting emergency application for leave to appeal trial court’s denial of motion to quash).
 However, it is important to be sure that immediate consideration is necessary before a party demands it.Compare

 4. Standard of review

 Generally, the standard for review by a Michigan appellate court is abuse of discretion by the trial court.
 See Maldonado v.
 Ford Motor Co., 476 Mich.
 372, 388, 719 N.W.2d 809 (2006) (adopting the abuse of discretion standard as the default standard).
 Since Michigan courts have not recognized a constitutional privilege for reporters, the appeal of a decision to quash a subpoena is nothing more than an interlocutory appeal from the trial court, subject to reversal only if it constitutes an abuse of discretion.
 Marketos, 185 Mich.
 App. at 181.Compare